 You may additionally set the --api-server-url flag to override the Kubernetes API Server address used by remote clusters to contact the local one.
 This operation is necessary in case the default address (https://<control-plane-node-ip>:6443) is unsuitable (e.g., the node IP is externally remapped).

-By default, the cluster is assigned an automatically generated name, then leveraged during the peering and offloading processes.
+The name of the cluster is automatically generated, then used during the peering and offloading processes.
 Alternatively, you can manually specify a desired name with the --cluster-name flag.